speleophysics/Math-modeling-2020/intro-python/readme.md

 1. Use the Explorer panel in VS Code to navigate to `A-quick-and-dirty-python-intro.ipynb` and open it.

 1. When you open it, it will tell you to Select Python Interpreter.
-You main only have one option, but you are looking for something like `'base':conda` or `anaconda3`.
+You may only have one option, but, if you have more than one, you are looking for something like `'base':conda` or `anaconda3`.
+The python version should be 3.x.

 1. Start at the top and run through the code in the Notebook.
 You can runs cells of code by clicking on the *green play button* by the cell, or by clicking on the code in the cell so that the cursor is in the cell and then pressing `Shift-Enter`.
 If you are already familiar with Python, the contents of the Notebook will probably not be anything new.
 However, going through this quick exercise assures that your VS Code setup is working.